U.S. Route 136: Illinois

 US 136 spends 225.95 mi within the state of Illinois.
 It crosses the Mississippi River into Illinois from Iowa just past Keokuk.
 It passes through historic Carthage; site of the death of Joseph Smith, founder of the Latter Day Saint movement and home of the Kibbe biological museum, then Macomb, where Western Illinois University is located.
 It continues as an east–west route intersecting with I-155 and I-55 south of Bloomington-Normal and north of Lincoln in Central Illinois.
 It later intersects with I-74, and then I-57 just outside Rantoul, approximately 15 mi north of Champaign-Urbana.
 US 136 then travels concurrently with Illinois Route 1 in far east central Illinois before entering Danville.
 At Danville, it turns east as it passes into Indiana.

 Indiana

 Through most of its duration in Indiana, US 136 is parallel to the newer I-74.
 Within Indianapolis, the highway is also called Crawfordsville Road, and US 136 ends in the town of Speedway, at the I-74/I-465 interchange, where Crawfordsville Road continues without numbered designation.
-As part of Indiana's Accelerate 465 project, the I-74/I-465 interchange was being reworked to eliminate tight spiral ramps and to add a full interchange for US 136 with I-465.
-It was completed in 2014.
+As part of Indiana's Accelerate 465 project, the I-74/I-465 interchange was reworked to eliminate tight spiral ramps and to add a full interchange for US 136 with I-465.
+It was completed in December 2012.
 The entire portion of US 136 in Indiana is part of the Dixie Highway.